ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 Swager UI | API Manual Testing |

 ## 6.15 Integration Testing
 The purpose of System Integration testing is to test a set of logically related components in a business like scenario.
-Integrating the Registration for with other modules in MOSIP for example Kernel for Cryptography , Registration packet from Registration client etc. To ensure Registration Processor able to work as intended.
+Integrating the Registration Processor with other modules in MOSIP for example Kernel for Cryptography , Registration packet from Registration client etc. To ensure Registration Processor able to work as intended.

 ## 6.16 End to End Testing
 The process of this to Test the MOSIP as a system like by considering the real deployment, we create test scenarios  which starts by Pre-registration demo data will consumed by Regclient  creating a packet an upload the packet to registration processor to process the UIN.
 The Tet Scenarios will be cover with positive and negative end to end flow